Road to IELTS

 - The Writing section for the Academic version will test your proficiency in analyzing a given diagram and your skills in writing a coherent argumentative essay.
 The first and the second essays are of 150 and 250 words respectively.
 If you are appearing for the General Training version then the sample letter that you write should be a response to a given situation or an explanation of it.
 The other sample is an essay expressing your views on a given topic.

-The afore-mentioned list outlines your road to IELTS by giving you pointers regarding how you should prepare for the examination.
-The road to IELTS is the method of preparation you choose to fare well in the examination.
-So gather the information you need, make a schedule and start preparing for IELTS.
+The afore-mentioned list outlines your way to test by giving you pointers regarding how you should prepare for the examination.
+A lot depends on the method of preparation you choose for the examination.
+So gather the information you need, make a schedule and start preparing for this test of great importance.

 Terms and Conditions